ysgurjar/pp2-flip-card-game/README.md

     </details>
 4. As a player, after reading the rules I want to decide whether to proceed with the current level or abort.

-    Feature Implementation: Let the user initiate an action by clicking on PLAY btn
+     **Feature Implementation**: Let the user initiate an action by clicking on PLAY btn

     <details><summary>Screenshot</summary>